 25E.
 Application of Financial Management Act 2006 and Auditor General Act 2006

-(1) The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of departments apply to and in respect of the Department of Agriculture 1 and its operations under this Act.
+(1) The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of departments apply to and in respect of the Department and its operations under this Act.

-(2) The Department of Agriculture 1 shall —
+(2) The Department shall —

 (a) include in its annual report the report required to be made to the accountable authority of that department by the Commissioner under section 25F; and